Overview of Company Registration in Switzerland

 Once the applicant has chosen the type of company, he shall also choose a unique name for the company and get it reserved, followed by the registration of the trademark of the company to ensure the originality of the symbol/ mark.

 The next step is to open a corporate bank account for carrying out the operations of the company.

-After opening the corporate bank account, the applicant must prepare the essential documents such as the drafting of MOA and AOA and the incorporation deed
+After opening the corporate bank account, the applicant must prepare the essential necessary papers such as the drafting of MOA and AOA and the incorporation deed

-Once the requisite documents are drafted, the applicant must sign the same and get it notarized with the official notary public in Switzerland.
+Once the requisite necessary papers are drafted, the applicant must sign the same and get it notarized with the official notary public in Switzerland.

 The applicant must fill out the Stampa Declaration Form and the Lex Friedrich Declaration Form.

-Subsequent to the drafting of the relevant documents and filling out the essential forms, the applicant must submit the same to the Swiss Trade Register to complete the registration process.
+Subsequent to the drafting of the relevant necessary papers and filling out the essential forms, the applicant must submit the same to the Swiss Trade Register to complete the registration process.

 Resident companies must pay a Swiss corporate income tax (CIT) on their taxable profits earned in Switzerland, which is levied at the federal, cantonal, and communal levels.
 The CIT at Federal Level is 8.5% on profit after tax.